Coloring graphs as complete graph invariants: Any Coloring Graph With Surplus Colors Has a Unique Base Graph

 The component-wise partitions define equivalence classes of $k$-colorings of a graph $G$ with connected components $H_1,\dots,H_d$.
 We describe this equivalence in terms of group actions.
 Let $S_k^d = S_k\times \dots \times S_k$ denote the $d$-fold product of the symmetric group $S_k$ on $k$ symbols.
 For $\sigma=(\sigma_1,\dots,\sigma_d)\in S_k^d$ and a $k$-coloring $\alpha_G$ of $G$, define $\sigma\cdot \alpha_G$ to be a $k$-coloring by assigning the colors $(\sigma\cdot \alpha_G)(v) \colonequals \sigma_i(\alpha_G(v))$ for $v\in V(H_i)$.
 This defines a group action of $S_k^{d}$ on the set of $k$-colorings of $G$.
 We say two $k$-colorings $\alpha_G$ and $\beta_G$ are {\em equivalent} if they belong to the same orbit under this $S_k^{d}$ action (that is, $\beta_G=\sigma\cdot \alpha_G$ for some $\sigma\in S_k^{d}$).
 Each orbit is associated with a unique component-wise partition $P$.
 Any $k$-coloring $\alpha_G$ consistent with $P$ can serve as a representative for its equivalence class.
 However, non-equivalent $k$-colorings (belonging to different orbits) may have the same component-wise {\em integer} partition.
 Figure~\ref{fig:paw} presents such an example.

-The following algorithm extends the color labels to edges of certain hypercubes incident to a given abstract link vertex $\alpha$ of a graph $\C$.
-Subsequent lemmas establish the uniqueness of this labeling (up to color permutations).
+Algorithm~\ref{algo:link-vertex} assigns colors to some of the edges incident to a given abstract link vertex.
+The following algorithm, Algorithm~\ref{algo:partitions}, extends this labeling in order to determine the partition of base graph vertices $G$ that correspond to the coloring of link vertex $\alpha$ in graph $\mathcal C\cong \mathcal C_k(G),k>\chi(G)$.
+Note that Algorithm~\ref{algo:partitions} implicitly uses Algorithm~\ref{algo:link-vertex} in the first step to restrict its inputs to the set of abstract graphs $\mathcal C$ that can be interpreted as $\C\cong\C_k(G)$ with $k>\chi(G)$.
+Lemmas subsequent to the algorithm establish the uniqueness of the labeling of Algorithm~\ref{algo:partitions} (up to color permutations).
 Specifically, Lemma~\ref{lem:extract-partition} shows that when $\C\cong\C_k(G)$ for $k>\chi(G)$, Algorithm~\ref{algo:partitions} correctly identifies the unique component-wise partition $P(\alpha_G)$ associated with the link $k$-coloring $\alpha_G$.

 The following lemma states that Algorithm~\ref{algo:partitions} correctly identifies the unique component-wise partition for a link $k$-coloring when run on the surplus coloring graph $\mathcal{C}\cong \mathcal{C}_{k}(G)$ with $k>\chi(G)$.
 The result holds regardless of how the base graph vertices $v_1, \dots, v_{\abs{V(G)}}$ are initially labeled in Algorithm~\ref{algo:link-vertex} (provided the labeling is consistent with the adjacency matrix).
 Figure~\ref{fig:paw-partition} below explains how Algorithm~\ref{algo:partitions} unfolds for the $4$-coloring graph of the paw graph from Figure~\ref{fig:paw}.
 Note that Algorithm~\ref{algo:link-vertex} could have interchanged the $v_3$ and $v_4$ labels due to the automorphism of $G$.